Springfield Academy: Policy Documents

 The Education Village Academy Trust is committed to providing an appropriate and high quality curriculum to all its pupils.
 All children, including those with identified SEN have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them.
 They also have an entitlement to be fully included in as many aspects of school life as appropriate.

 The Education Village Academy Trust values all its children and will strive to eliminate prejudice and discrimination, promote equality and positive attitudes and develop a safe environment where all can flourish.
+Each of the Trust's Academies has a SEN Information report on its website.
+The report sets out how the Academy supports students with SEN.

 The Education Village Academy Trust aims to safeguard looked after children, promote their educational achievements and ensure that they are able to “achieve and reach their full potential” in accordance with the Children’s Act.